-The theme of the 2020 Annual Meeting in Atlanta, GA is “Stronger Together.”
+The theme of the 2020 Annual Meeting is “Stronger Together.”

-Please join us in Atlanta, GA August 7 through August 12, 2020 for the Annual Meeting and Conference on Teaching and Learning (CTLA), and help us to become an even stronger and more impactful association!
+Please join us in August, 2020 for the Annual Meeting and Conference on Teaching and Learning (CTLA), and help us to become an even stronger and more impactful association!

 The Annual Meeting is sure to be a large, dynamic meeting that encourages participation through a wide range of session types designed to support members with different interests.
 You can learn more about the session types below, and you can submit to each through the links provided for each type.
 To track your submission, you will need to create a user ID and password during the submission process.
 You will need this information to update and/or access the status of your submission.
 This user ID and password does not need to match your AAA login, and will not grant access to AAA member services (i.e., registration, dues renewal, etc.) , however, it is recommended to use your AAA login.
 If your submission is accepted, all participants and presenters must register for the meeting which includes both meeting registration and membership fees.

 Papers are sought for presentation on topics of interest to accounting researchers, educators and practitioners.
 Submissions are made by section/topic area.
 NOTE: To ensure the quality of submissions and to support the technology costs related to the meeting, there is a non-refundable submission fee of $50.
 The fee is required and must be paid before submitting a paper in this category.
 If submitting more than one paper, you may pay for all at one time.
 Please follow instructions on the Submission payment form.
 Authors may submit more than one paper to the Annual Meeting.
 However, it is considered an abuse of valuable reviewer and liaison time to submit the same paper to more than one Section Designation.
 Submitting the same paper to multiple Sections will disqualify your submission from consideration.
 Consult appropriate Section Liaisons should you have questions about where to make your submission.